 If you’ve been asked to be a bridesmaid, congrats!
 It’s a huge honor to be invited to stand with a loved one on their wedding day.
-But you might also be asking yourself — er, what bridesmaid duties am I responsible for, exactly?
-Like, what are a bridesmaid's responsibilities for before, during and even after the wedding day?
+But you might also be asking yourself — what bridesmaid duties am I responsible for, exactly?
+What are a bridesmaid's responsibilities for before, during and even after the wedding day?
 Well, you're right about one thing — standing at the altar with a smile on her face is not a bridesmaid's only job.
-Bridesmaid duties include being there for the bride (within reason) during the wedding planning process, the bachelorette party and bridal shower (and other pre-wedding celebrations), the ceremony and reception.
+Bridesmaid duties include being there for the bride (within reason) during the wedding planning process, the bachelorette party, bridal shower (and other pre-wedding celebrations), the ceremony, and reception.
 While that sounds like a lot, don’t worry — we've got the bridesmaid duties checklist you need.
 (Oh and maids of honor, here's a special Maid of Honor Duties Checklist just for you.)

 Consider this bridesmaid duties checklist your ultimate cheatsheet to slaying those bridesmaid responsibilities.

 We all know planning a wedding can be stressful, so a big bridesmaid responsibility is simply lending a helping hand or attentive ear to the bride when she needs it.
 She might need a bit of planning assistance — or just a good vent sesh.

 2. Be there for the maid of honor.

 Some people might not be aware of everything that the maid of honor is supposed to do for the bride and wedding.
 It’s a lot — big things like planning the bachelorette party and smaller details like holding the bride’s bouquet at the wedding.
 A major item on the bridesmaid duties checklist is offering to provide help to the maid of honor if she ever needs it.

 3. Be positive and offer to help with planning (within reason).